-Move over cakes and puddings, baklava is here!
+Move over cakes and puddings, Baklava Recipe is here!
 Baklava, an Arabic pastry, is packed with dry fruits and nuts between layers of phyllo pastry.
 You might find our baklava recipes a bit too sweet but its amazing flavours will hardly keep you complaining.

 A single bite on this Arabic pastry and you will pop a few into your mouth without much ado.
 The buttery crust and the nuts like pistachios and walnuts add a nice crunch to the dessert while a hint of cinnamon creates magic with the dried fruits.